 As a freelance writer, think long and hard about your rate.
 Look into resources on freelance writing rates and industry averages, and pair your years of experience with your rate.
 For example, a beginner who has zero to three years of experience averages $0.05 to $0.08 per word, while an expert with more than seven years of experience can demand $0.75 to $2.00 per word.

 If you are a brand, don’t hesitate to hire high-quality, more expensive writers.
 Expert writers have a higher likelihood of telling a compelling story.
 Plus, you will eliminate long editing times and the headache of having to coach novice writers.

 Remember: Hiring freelancers is almost always cheaper than hiring a traditional employee.
 Even if a freelancer’s rate is high, you’re not on the hook for providing benefits or long-term employment.
 So, if you’re looking to find high-quality freelance copywriters, take the following next steps:

 - Develop editorial guidelines for your brand content.

 - Develop detailed campaign details for your brand’s content campaign so writers have a clear understanding of what’s demanded of them.

-- Identify writers using Content Studio or get matched with writers in the ClearVoice Talent Network
+- Get matched with freelance writers in the ClearVoice Talent Network.

 - Ask your professional network for recommendations or reach out to freelancers contributing to other industry publications or blogs.